Junazidomi/Data-Science/Data-Science-prediction-projects/HR_Analysis/READM.md

 4. Gradient Boosting

-   Gradient Boosting is a powerful ensemble machine learning technique that builds predictive models, typicall
+   Gradient Boosting is a powerful ensemble machine learning technique that builds predictive models, typically decision trees, in a sequential, iterative manner to minimize errors used for tabular data, regression and classification

-6. XGBoost
+5. XGBoost

+   XGBoost (eXtreme Gradient Boosting) is a very fast, efficient, and accurate ensemble learning (boosting approach) machine learning algorithm for classification and regression.

 ## Evaluation
 Evaluate each algorithm used :